mikechase3/notebook.mchase.me/principles-and-values/consent-outside-the-bedroom.md

 ### Keep Personal Information Secret

 1. Do not repeat other people's secrets.
-2. "It’s also important to recognize that someone’s decision to reveal information about themselves in one context doesn’t mean they want it aired in another" \(Practice\).
+2. "It’s also important to recognize that someone’s decision to reveal information about themselves in one context doesn’t mean they want it aired in another" (Practice).

 ### Gain Consent before Non-Sexual Touch

 I learned the hard way that not everyone like hugs.
-Some people have been touched inappropriately or have large personal bubbles.
+Some people have been touched inappropriately or have large personal bubbles.&#x20;

 1. "Can I hug you?"